How to Get Rid of Mold in a Shower (DIY Guide)

 I coated everything, not just seams, so the surround became a continuous waterproof shell.

-Fully waterproofed shower walls coated in dark green membrane
+Fully waterproofed shower walls coated in dark green liquid membrane, ready for tile after mold removal

 Step 9: Final Checks Before Tiling